By: Ronnie Brown on March 3rd, 2020

 Sintering takes the annealing process a step further.
 When sintering, the mesh is heated to just below its melting point while being subjected to tremendous pressure.

-It’s important to understand that annealed and sintered wire mesh can be fabricated using one of two methods: batch or continuous.
+It’s important to understand that annealed and sintered wire mesh can be fabricated using one of two methods: batch or continuous treatment.

 Batch Treatment Process

-During the batch treatment process, one or more rolls of woven wire are loaded into the furnace at a time.
+During the batch treatment process, one or more rolls of woven wire are loaded into a furnace.
 As it provides the best quantity capabilities but is less controllable, the batch process will work best if you’re working with a coarser mesh or you need a full roll width of 48”-60”.

 Continuous Treatment Process